sagecodes/intro-to-sql/README.md

 - Whats your name?
 - Whats your background?
-- Why are you interested in SQL and data?
+- Why are you interested in learning about SQL?

 One of the best things about these in person workshops is being able to meet new people!
 Talk to each other!